Navigation: » No topics above this level«

 Bizagi presents an Enterprise mapping layer which provides easy configuration for application integration.

 Through this feature, processes in Bizagi can directly connect to other systems or applications to exchange business information.

 We recommend that your business processes integrate with other systems and applications using a service oriented architecture that can use web-based services such as RESTful or SOAP services.

 Integration points in processes

 Consider as an example a Credit Request process in which the process looks up in a Credit Bureau whether the applicant is on a black list.

 The process eventually verifies the borrowing capacity of the applicant.

 Both being on the black list and the borrowing capacity are information that is managed in another system.

 When you design your processes, integration points are the activities you include in them where you know there is the need to exchange information with another system.

 The image above shows four integration points (Verify in black list, Import applicant information, Check borrowing capacity, and Lookup in Credit Bureau).

 In general, integration points should be defined as BPMN Service Tasks which execute asynchronously.

 BPMN Service Tasks are identified visually in the flowchart by a gear icon located at the upper left corner:

 Integration best practice

 For application integration, best practices for interoperability and maintainability dictate that you integrate with other systems and applications via web services (i.e, service-oriented architectures).

-For this, ensure that web services are available for those systems and applications you wish to integrate with Automation Service, and make sure that the services are accessible through the internet (have a public endpoint) and follow best security practices.
+For this, make sure that web services are available for those systems and applications you wish to integrate with Automation Service, and make sure that the services are accessible through the internet (have a public endpoint) and follow best security practices.

-Once you ensure this, it is easy to invoke web services in Bizagi without any coding.
+Once you make sure this, it is easy to invoke web services in Bizagi without any coding.

 To implement best security practices for your web services, you can rely on different industry-standard ways to secure them from unintentional or malicious outside access, by: